 and the location determines if the SCI is mild, severe, or fatal.

-Surgery is sometimes necessary to evaluate the injured cord, stabilize fractured back
+Surgery is sometimes needed to evaluate the injured cord, stabilize fractured backbones,

-bones, decompress (or release) the pressure from the injured area, and to manage any
+decompress (or release) the pressure from the injured area, and to manage any other

 Treatment may include:

 Observation and medical management in the intensive care unit